 Another frequent travel inconvenience is the turista, a digestive discomfort that can occur during our trips either because of tiredness or a diet change.

 Morocco is not a country at high risk of turista, but it is always better to be prepared.
 No one wants to spend their vacation in the bathroom, right?
 Here are my recommendations to avoid turista during your trip:

 - Wash fruits thoroughly and peel them before you eat them.

 - Switch to bottled water if possible, especially if you are in small cities or villages.

 - Eat yogurt once a day to support your stomach with probiotics.
-Oh, and why not try local Raïb?
-A Moroccan version of yogurt very tasteful and creamy.
+Oh, and why not try the local Raïb?
+A Moroccan version of yogurt that is very tasteful and creamy.